Nontraditional Medical School question (and more)

 I have always wanted to become an OBGYN.
 Right now, school is going much better than it used to be, but I struggled with college for a very long time, for many reasons.
 I thought becoming a doctor was out of my reach and began to search for career alternatives when I stumbled on a program and would like to know about more if there are any in the country like it.
 Right now, I have a 2.7 gpa, but that will increase after this semester considering how good my grades have been.
 Drexel University has a Pathway to Medical School program offered for students with a Bachelor's degree to enhance their academic background before entrance to medical school, and they require minimum 2 .9 gpa.
 Acceptance to the medical school the following year is contingent on successful completion of the program.
 Does anyone know much about these programs?

 I am a senior in college and plan to take a year off after graduation in May 2016.
 With that year off I plan on increasing my GPA with community college courses, and strengthening my resume by becoming a certified EMT.
 Also, when is the right time to apply if I plan on going back to school in the year 2017?

-- Ashley Simon Thank you so much, Ugochi, for all your helpful advice!
+- anonymous Thank you so much, Ugochi, for all your helpful advice!